 Places to Visit in Scotland: Must-See Scottish Lochs

-The UK is overflowing with stunning scenic landscapes and Scotland, in particular, has many natural hidden treasures that are well worth exploring.
-Dotted throughout the country's islands, highlands and lowlands are thousands of lochs that offer breathtaking views.
-These mesmerising waters, which have adopted the Scottish Gaelic word for 'lakes', also form a delightful backdrop for walking and other sporting activities, and look absolutely beautiful on a clear, cold and crisp day.
+Rich in breathtaking scenery, Scotland is home to many natural hidden gems worth discovering, especially its serene lochs.
+These mesmerising waters, which have adopted the Scottish Gaelic word for 'lakes', also form a delightful backdrop for walking and other sporting activities, and look absolutely beautiful on a clear, cold and crisp winter's day!
 So, read on and discover some of the best, must-see Scottish lochs!
-Wherever you decide to venture, just remember to set off well-equipped with a very warm, water-repellent coat, along with multiple layers and a hat and gloves if you set off this winter – it is Scotland after all!
+Wherever you decide to venture, just remember to set off well-equipped with a very warm, water-repellent coat and sturdy boots, along with multiple layers and a hat and gloves if you set off this winter – it is Scotland after all!

 How many lochs are in Scotland?